jessepav/lacygoill-wiki-backup/awk/sed.md

 ##
 # Command-line
-## In sed, like in awk, how is the first positional argument interpreted without the `-f` option?
+## In sed, like in awk and grep, how is the first positional argument interpreted without the `-f` option?

 As the script *code* to execute on the input: